 Experienced litigators can provide the guidance and assistance necessary to recover the punitive damages owed to you or a loved one, if you have been the victim of an intentional act.

 The 180+ years of experience that the attorneys of Gordon & Partners will bring to your intentional act case ensure that a skilled and compassionate litigator will fight for the rights of you or your loved one.

 Our firm represents the injured and we fight for the people, not the powerful.
 Experiencing the damaging effects of an intentional act can be a scarring and terrifying experience, and the attorneys at Gordon & Partners will guide you through the legal process efficiently and intelligently.

-Gordon & Partners has offices in Palm Beach Gardens, Stuart, and Davie, FL.
+Gordon & Partners has offices in Palm Beach Gardens, Stuart, and Plantation, FL.
 In addition to those cities, we proudly serve the following areas:

 - Fort Lauderdale